openstack-infra/system-config/doc/source/stackforge.rst

 StackForge is the way that OpenStack related projects can consume and make use of the OpenStack project infrastructure.
-This includes Gerrit code review, Jenkins continuous integration, GitHub repository mirroring, and various small things like IRC bots, pypi uploads, RTFD updates.
-Projects should make use of StackForge if they want to run their project with Gerrit code review and have a trunk gated by Jenkins.
+This includes Gerrit code review, Zuul gating, GitHub repository mirroring, and various small things like IRC bots, pypi uploads, RTFD updates.
+Projects should make use of StackForge if they want to run their project with Gerrit code review and have a trunk gated by Zuul.

-StackForge projects are expected to be self sufficient when it comes to configuring Gerrit/Jenkins/Zuul etc. The openstack-infra team can provide assistance as resources allow, but should not be relied on.
+StackForge projects are expected to be self sufficient when it comes to configuring Gerrit/Zuul etc. The openstack-infra team can provide assistance as resources allow, but should not be relied on.

 What StackForge is not: